Kingofkode/KIP/README.md

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information.
-   * ...
+   * Asks for username, password, and birthday.
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
-   * Upon selecting music choice users matched and message screen opens
 * Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to upload a photo and link their social media accounts.
-* Song Selection Screen.
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+* Add Friend Screen
+   * Allows user to search for friends by username and send a request
+   * Respond to incoming requests
 * Settings Screen
-   * Lets people change language, and app notification settings.
+   * Lets people change profile picture
+   * Name
+   * Log in / out

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Music selection
-* Profile
-* Settings
+* Chats

-Optional:
-* Music/Encounter Queue
+* Suggestions

+Top Left:
-* Discover (Top Choices)
+* Profile/Settings

+Top Right:
+* Button to start new chat

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
+* Jumps to Chat
+* If a suggestion is tapped, jump to chat view
 * Profile -> Text field to be modified.
 * Settings -> Toggle settings